abzicht/heyyou/README.md

 that come with

 * easily identifiable SSIDs,
-* leaving a phone's / laptop's WiFi powered on when outside.
+* leaving a phone's / laptop's WiFi powered on when in public.

 ## Installation